 Ireland is in Western Europe, occupying five-sixths of the island of Ireland in the North Atlantic Ocean, west of Great Britain.
 The climate is temperate maritime, modified by the North Atlantic Current with mild winters and cool summers.
 It is consistently humid and overcast about half the time.
 The official languages are Irish, or Gaelic and English.
 This is only spoken mainly in the west by about 50,000 people as their primary language.
 English is the principal language and the language of business.
 Road signs are international; place names will be given in both; but Irish-language areas are increasingly using Irish only.
 The main religion is Christianity.
 The economy of Ireland has transformed in recent years from an agricultural focus to a modern knowledge economy, focusing on services and high-tech industries and dependent on trade, industry and investment.
 Economic growth in Ireland averaged a (relatively high) 10% from 1995 to 2000, and 7% from 2001 to 2004.
 Industry, which accounts for 46% of GDP, about 80% of exports, and 29% of the labour force, now takes the place of agriculture as the country's leading sector.
 In Ireland men usually shake hands with men upon introduction.
 Women often, but not always, do the same.
 Expatriate business dress is typically conservative and formal.
 The security risk for expatriates in Ireland is low.
 Risks include low levels of petty crime, mainly in Dublin.
 The currency of Ireland is the Euro (EUR).
 Banking is on a par with that of the rest of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
-The population of Ireland is 4.8 Million (2018 est.), while the inflation rate (CPI) is -0.4% for Ireland as at April 2018.
-For a single Expat, the personal income tax rate in Ireland is based on the tax rates for a single and widowed person, with no dependent children, which are progressive up to 40%.
+The population of Ireland is 4.8 Million (2018 est.), while the inflation rate (CPI) is 0.7% for Ireland as at August 2018.
+Xpatulator Hypothetical Tax for Ireland is based on the current personal income tax rates for single and widowed persons, with no dependent children, which are progressive up to 40%.

 Cost Of Living